Welcome to Pay it Forward Gift Vouchers

 Then the team behind Street Aid sponsored the printing of them and in return I agreed to put wording on the back with advice on helping people in need...

-I then had a rethink of the design and felt that the heart logo should there be on the front and so the 3rd and current design was born.
+I then had a rethink of the design and felt that the heart logo should there be on the front and a QR code put on the back next to the Streeaid grant details box; and so the 3rd design was born.

 about the project